mrddter/mongocloner/README.md

 # mongocloner

-A simple utility to clone, append or backup data from a mongo URI.
+A simple utility to clone, append or backup data from a mongo URI to another.

 With this tool you can do different actions: